 “Really?”
 I sat straight up at the thought.

-Many years ago, I was enrolled in an extracurricular learning program called Kumon.
-A lot of kids around the world have this program in their country.
+of kids around the world have this program in their country.
 This study center is designed to focus on many different elements of language arts and math.
 It was also created to help students excel in their classes.

 Kumon opened up a program in which you could claim various prizes, from lava lamps to Samsung tablets.
 The way to claim prizes was simple: Earn points.